Quantum circuits

 In the next diagram we consider just one choice for the inputs: and Each wire is labeled by value it carries so you can follow the operations.
 The output value is in this case, which is the correct value for the XOR:

-You can check the other three possible input settings in a similar way.
+The other three possible input settings can be checked in a similar way.

 Other types of circuits

-As suggested above, the notion of a circuit in computer science is very general.
-For example, circuits whose wires carry values other than and are sometimes studied, as are gates representing different choices of operations.
+As was suggested above, the notion of a circuit in computer science is very general.
+For example, circuits whose wires carry values other than and are sometimes analyzed, as are gates representing different choices of operations.

 We can also consider circuits that incorporate randomness, such as ones where gates represent probabilistic operations.